Understanding Low Water Pressure in Sydney Homes

 Solution for High Pressure:

 Install or adjust a pressure regulator to reduce incoming pressure to safe levels (50-60 PSI).
+This is a straightforward job for a residential plumber and protects your entire plumbing system.

 DIY Diagnosis Steps

-Step 1: Determine Extent of Problem
+Step 1: Determine the Extent of the Problem

 - Single fixture affected?
-Likely aerator/showerhead blockage
+Likely an aerator or showerhead blockage

 - All fixtures in one bathroom?
 Issue with that branch line